-b) Sale of tele-shopping items and television sets
+b) Sale of products

 Revenue from sale of tele-shopping items and television sets is recognised when the control in the goods are transferred to the customer and no significant uncertainty exists regarding the amount of the consideration that will be derived from the sale of the goods and regarding its collection.
 The amount of revenue recognised is net of sales returns, taxes and duties, wherever applicable.